exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 ArrayObject
 -----------

-ArrayObject is a class that allows objects to work as arrays.
+``ArrayObject`` is a native class that provides the functionality of an array with the added features of an object.
+It extends the base ``ArrayObject`` class and implements the ``ArrayAccess``, ``Countable``, ``IteratorAggregate``, and ``Serializable`` interfaces.

+With ``ArrayObject``, it is possible to reate objects that have the behavior of arrays, meaning it is possible to access array elements as properties and use object-oriented methods to manipulate the array.

 Operator such as append ``[]``, or foreach() loops are then available with those objects.

-ArrayObjects are still objects, though they behave a lot like arrays.

 .. code-block:: php